 The culinary industry in Kentucky is comprised of over 7,500 different eating and drinking establishments.
-Currently, over 200,500 people are employed in the industry, making up almost 12% of the entire workforce of the state.
+Currently, over 203,000 people are employed in the industry, making up around 12% of the entire workforce of the state.
 An additional 24,800 jobs are expected to be added by 2026 and educated culinary professionals will be in demand.
 Earning a culinary credential or degree is a step in the right direction toward a rewarding career, with job security, in the culinary industry.

 We created a list of the top 10 best culinary schools in Kentucky.
 Schools selected for our list offer hands-on culinary training, experienced faculty, and a variety of culinary courses.
 We looked at a wide variety of schools offering vocational programs, degree programs, diploma programs, and certificate programs.
 Several schools on our list have received accreditation by the American Culinary Federation.
 All programs in our list have a positive reputation in the community based on our research.

 The Career and Technical Education program at Henderson County High School features a top culinary program designed for students who want to get a head start on their career in the culinary arts.
 Students have the opportunity to complete both classroom and laboratory courses that cover a variety of areas from nutrition to culinary preparation techniques.
 Students also complete on the job training through a workforce development opportunity in their community.
 This arrangement allows the students to receive professional instruction in a real world culinary environment, as well as the opportunity to network and explore the different job roles in the industry.